 Parents in Florida divorce and paternity cases must agree to a “Parenting Plan” or have a judge decide on a plan.
-Parents in collaborative practice work cooperatively with the collaborative mental health neutral and collaborative team to write the parents’ agreement that states the regular and holiday schedule and how they will share important decisions about with their children.
+In collaborative practice, parents work with a collaborative neutral facilitator and collaborative professional team.
+The team helps parents write their parenting agreements.
+Typically, the agreements includes the regular and holiday schedule and how the parents will share important decisions.
 Florida law calls this decision making authority “parental responsibility.”

 The Supreme Court of Florida approved form parenting plans, including Form 12.995(a) – Parenting Plan (02/18) and Form 12.995(c) – Relocation/Long Distance Parenting Plan (02/18) give parents the option of agreeing on: